KnotzerIO/indoor-wayfinder/README.md

 ### Customizing the Map

-- **Editing Tools**: Developers can use vector graphic editing tools (e.g., Adobe Illustrator, Boxy SVG) to modify the SVG map.
-This includes updating layouts, adding/removing POIs, and adjusting paths.
-See the screenshot below for an example of map editing in action with Boxy SVG.
+- **Editing Tools**: Developers have the option to utilize vector graphic editing tools such as Adobe Illustrator or Boxy SVG for modifying the SVG map.
+This modification can involve updating layouts, adding or removing Points of Interest (POIs), and adjusting paths.
+Refer to the screenshot below to see an example of map editing using Boxy SVG.
+For converting SVG to JSX, [Transform Tools](https://transform.tools/) can be a useful resource.

 ## Credits